 Terms such as “Affordable Care Act (ACA)”, “Obamacare”, the “Health Insurance Marketplace”, the “Marketplace” or the “Exchange” are currently getting a lot of media attention.

 Many Medicare beneficiaries are confused how the new health care reform may impact their Medicare coverage and benefits, and wonder:

 - I am on Medicare – what do I need to do in regards to Obamacare?

 - How does the Affordable Care Act Affect Medicare?

 - Will I lose my Medicare coverage if I don’t act?

-- Will my Medicare coverage be affected by the new the Health Insurance Marketplace that started in 2014?
+- Will my Medicare coverage be affected by the new the Health Insurance Marketplace?